onaio/onadata/docs/management.rst

     python manage.py import_entities --entity-list 123 --dry-run ./trees.csv

-Create entities and attribute history to a user:
+Create entities using a custom label column:

 .. code-block:: bash

-    python manage.py import_entities --entity-list 123 --created-by alice ./trees.csv
+    python manage.py import_entities --entity-list 123 --label-column tree_name ./trees.csv

 Notes
 ^^^^^

-- If the ``label`` column is missing, the command fails with an error.
+- If the specified label column is missing, the command fails with an error.
 - Unknown property columns are silently ignored (not saved to entities).
 - If an Entity with the same uuid already exists, it will be updated instead of creating a new one.
 - Errors are reported with row numbers; when any row fails, the command exits with a non-zero status.